mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 title: Model-as-Code Logging in MLflow for Enhanced Model Management
 tags: [pyfunc, genai]
 slug: model_as_code
-authors: [awadelrahman-ahmed, daniel-liden]
+authors: [awadelrahman-ahmed]
 thumbnail: img/blog/thumbnail_model_as_code.gif
 ---

-We all—well, most of us—remember November 2022 when the public release of ChatGPT by OpenAI marked a significant turning point in the world of AI.
+We all (well, most of us) remember November 2022 when the public release of ChatGPT by OpenAI marked a significant turning point in the world of AI.
 While GenAI had been evolving for some time, ChatGPT, built on OpenAI's GPT-3.5 architecture, quickly captured the public’s imagination.
 This led to an explosion of interest in GenAI, both within the tech industry and among the general public.

 On the tools side, MLflow continues to solidify its position as the favorite tool for MLOps among the ML community.
 However, the rise of GenAI has introduced new needs in how we use MLflow.
 One of these new challenges is how we log model artifacts in MLflow.
-If you’ve used MLflow before (and we bet you have), you’re probably familiar with the `mlflow.log_model()` function and how it efficiently **pickles** model artifacts (I’ve bolded "pickles" because it’s a key term in this post).
+If you’ve used MLflow before (and we bet you have), you’re probably familiar with the `mlflow.log_model()` function and how it efficiently [pickles](https://github.com/cloudpipe/cloudpickle) model artifacts.

-Particularly with GenAI, there’s a new requirement: logging the model "as code," instead of serializing it into a pickle file.
+Particularly with GenAI, there’s a new requirement: logging the model by converting its "reference from code", instead of serializing it into a pickle file!
+And guess what?.
 And guess what?
 This need isn’t limited to GenAI models.
 So, in this post we will explore this concept and how MLflow has adapted to meet this new requirment.

 You will notice that this feature is implemented at a very abstract level, allowing you to log any model "as code", whether it’s GenAI or not!
 We like to think of it as a generic approach, with GenAI models being just one of its use cases.
 So, in this post, we’ll explore this new approach, "Model-as-Code logging".

 By the end of this post you should be able to answer the three main questions: "what", "why" and "how" to do Model-as-Code logging.

-## What Is Actually Model-as-Code Logging?
+## What Is Model-as-Code Logging?

 In fact, when MLflow announced this feature, it got us thinking in a more abstract way about the concept of a "model"!
 You might find it interesting, too, if you zoom out and consider a model as a mathematical representation or function that describes the relationship between input and output variables.
 At this level of abstraction, a model can be many things!

 At this level, one might recognize that a model, as an object or artifact, represents just one form of what a model can be, even if it’s the most popular in the ML community.
-But if you think about it, a model can also be a simple mapping function — just a piece of code — or even code that sends API requests to another service that doesn’t necessarily reside within your "premises" (e.g., OpenAI APIs).
+But if you think about it, a model can also be a simple mapping function—just a piece of code—or even code that sends API requests to another service that doesn’t necessarily reside within your "premises" (e.g., OpenAI APIs).

 We'll explain the detailed workflow of how to log Mode-as-Code later in the post, but for now, let's consider it at a high level with two main steps: first, writing your model code, and second, logging your model as code.
 This will look like the folowing figure:

+#### High Level Model-from-Code Logging Workflow:

 ![High Level Model-as-Code Logging Workflow](model_as_code1.png)